Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah, right.

-They try to take it.
+They tried to take it out, yeah.

-Well, they had to because gold was separate from the state.
+Well, they had to, because gold was separate from the state.

 And if Bitcoin comes in, money is a different thing from the state, and they can't have that.